 Sales professional can do it, it’s just a simple sales process

 A good sales professional should start first by defining the sales pipeline with stages.
 Then sales reps should defined buying persona, the buying process, and the document needed to support the process.
 The buyer’s mind an objections have to be collected into the contact report.
 Sales professionals should know when to stop contacting prospects.
 If a prospects sales that they need more time, it might not mean no and the salesperson have to respect that.
 Close sales are the objective but each sales is your ambassador too.
 Sales is a service too!

 You should have a list of current customers in a PDF or Word document that can be shared.

 You should have a trial period or any test run and be clear on the refund, full refunds conditions.

 Sales reps should no risk involved in purchasing competitive solutions and understand the contracts you will set up.

-When prospecting, sales reps start with prospects carefully targeted and check internal reputation of decision makers.
-Identify areas of expertise of decisions makers – if it’s a geek speak geek, if it’s people management speak politics…
+When prospecting, sales reps start with prospects carefully targeted and check the internal reputation of decision-makers.
+Identify areas of expertise of decisions makers – if it’s a geek speak geek if it’s people management-speak politics…

 Sales reps should answer previous point and objections and not following their own sales process.

 Follow up should be monitored – no more guessing – no more paper – track it with your CRM.